Soft Castagnole with a Lemon Fragrance.

-Small fritters crunchy on the outside and soft inside, rolled in granulated sugar after cooking, delicious.
-The castagnole are little treasures of pure goodness.
+Small fritters crispy on the outside and soft on the inside, rolled in granulated sugar after cooking: incredibly delicious.
+The castagnole are little gems of pure goodness, typical of the Carnival period but great on any occasion.

-The most classic version includes the use of anise which I did not use because we don’t like the flavor much, I preferred to flavor with lemon zest.
-You can add the aroma you prefer, to your taste.
+The most classic version involves the use of anise, which I did not use because we don’t like its strong flavor at home; I preferred to flavor the dough with grated lemon zest.
+You, of course, can add any flavor you prefer: orange or vanilla will work just fine.

 You might also be interested in: